fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 ```

 > Ensure that the **config.assets.debug** flag in the **development.rb** file (config/environments/development.rb) is enabled (set to **true**).

+Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the downloaded package into your project folder.

 Following is the list of JavaScript files present in your `fusioncharts-suite-xt` folder: